AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 To see your created [!DNL Brands], click the back arrow near the top of the _Brand_ panel to navigate back to the _[!DNL Brands]_ home.

 You do not have to [publish](#publish-brand) your brand to make the information accessible.
 Any manually added information is available immediately after it is added.
-For others in your organization to use the brand info in GenStudio for Performance Marketers, you must publish it.
+For others in your organization to use the brand info in GenStudio for Performance Marketing, you must publish it.

 ### Publish brand